A Workforce of Top-Quality Expertise and Midwestern Values

 My Success Event

-Area businesses promote career opportunities available to more than 2,100 area sophomore students from 33 Northwest Missouri high schools.
-Held in October each year at the St. Joseph Civic Arena, representatives from more than 80 businesses meet one-on-one with students and encourage them to develop a career path.
+Area businesses promote career opportunities available to more than 2,100 area students from 33 Northwest Missouri high schools.
+Held each year, representatives from more than 80 businesses meet one-on-one with students and encourage them to develop a career path.
 Through a career laboratory, they share the educational and technical skills necessary to pursue their career interests

 Mosaic Life Care Foundation’s contributions to the local community include a state-of-the-art youth development campus, emPowerU, drawing thousands of regional students and community-focused groups together to solve civic challenges.
 The multi-million dollar emPowerU campus is built on a restored industrial brownfield in the city’s downtown area, which continues to see exciting revitalizations.
 EmPowerU is an initiative for youth and civic development from the Heartland Foundation, and the campus and initiative serves as an award-winning national model for youth development.
 Its purpose is to equip and retain the city’s future leaders.The data contained in this website is for information purposes.
 Although steps have been taken to guard its accuracy and up-to-date nature, the St. Joseph Metro Chamber assumes no legal responsibility for the informational content contained herein.